Military Hans Högman

 The Saab 340 AEW&C is a Swedish twin-engine propeller-driven airborne early warning and control (AEW&C) aircraft manufactured by Saab AB and based on the Saab 340 civil passenger aircraft.
 The aircraft entered service with the Swedish Air Force in 1997.
 The Swedish Air Force uses 6 Saab 340 AEW&C. In the Air Force, the Saab 340 AEW&C is designated S 100 Argus, and all aircraft belong to the Skaraborg Air Wing (F 7) but are stationed at Malmen Airbase in Malmslätt outside Linköping.
 Two of the aircraft are built for peacetime transport missions (designated Tp 100A and Tp 100C), while the other 4 aircraft (S 100) are permanently equipped for Fighting command and air surveillance (STRIL) - Air Defense Control System.
 The system was delivered to the Air Force in the late 1990s.
 Two of the aircraft are equipped with the older FSR 890 system, Airborne Surveillance and Control 890, (designated S 100B), and two with the newer ASC 890 system, Airborne Surveillance and Control, (designated S 100D).
 Compared to the traditional circular radar on AWACS planes, the Saab 340 (S 100) has a non-movable radar that offers lower drag, but has a dead zone directly behind and in front of the plane, with a 120-degree zone of scan on either side of the airframe.
 The mounted radar is capable of tracking ships, planes, and missiles up to 300 - 400 km while at an altitude of 7,000 m.
 S 100 Argus is the Swedish military designation for a Saab 340 equipped with Saab Microwave's Erieye airborne radar.
 The system is used by the Swedish Air Force for Fighting command and air surveillance (STRIL).
 In 2010, the newer ASC890/S100D replaced the older FSR890/S100B.
 The name Argus comes from Greek mythology and the giant Argus who with his hundred eyes, some of which were always watching.
 The two younger systems were delivered to the Swedish Armed Forces in April 2009 and have been fully operational since 1 January 2010.
 On board the aircraft there are normally two pilots, a flight engineer, and, depending on the task, 1-4 operators who are in charge of the sensors and other parts of the mission system.
 The operators consist of air combat controllers and aircraft observers.
 The aircraft's primary sensor is the radar, which consists of an electronically phased array antenna with no moving parts.
 Specifications: Length 19.73 m Wingspan 21.44 m Height 6.97 m Wing area 41.8 m² Empty weight 8,140 kg Engines 2 × General Electric CT7-9B Max. speed 523 km/h Image:

 GlobalEye is a multi-role airborne early warning & control (AEW&C) platform made by Swedish defense company Saab.
 GlobalEye consists of a suite of sensors using Saab's Erieye ER (Extended Range) radar and mission system, installed in the Bombardier Global 6000/6500 long-range business jet.
 The Swedish government decided in 2021 that the Swedish Armed Forces may purchase new radar surveillance and command & control aircraft.
 It will be Saab's Globaleye.
 Saab's Globaleye is based on the long-range Global 6000 aircraft manufactured by Bombardier.
 These aircraft will replace the older ASC 890 (Saab S 100 Argus) aircraft.
 Saab's Globaleye has a highly effective radar mounted on top of the fuselage, a so-called Erieye Extended Range, (Erieye ER) which provides extended range.
 On 14 March 2018, the maiden flight of Globaleye took place from Linköping.
 Globaleye's primary sensor is the Erieye ER radar for Airborne Early Warning (AEW).
 It weighs about 1 ton and is mounted on top of the twin-engine jet's fuselage.
 Saab has claimed a range of up to 450 km (216 nm) for the AEW radar system when flown at an operational altitude of 10,000 m and 550 km at 11,600 m.
 According to Saab Group, Globaleye can detect and track a combination of airborne and surface targets, both over land and at sea, and is capable of carrying out missions for up to 11 hours.
 In addition to the AEW radar, Globaleye is equipped with several other sensors.
 On 30 June 2022, the Swedish Defense Material Administration (FMV) signed a contract with Saab for the delivery of 2 Globaleye aircraft to the Swedish Armed Forces for delivery in 2027.
 The contract also gives FMV an option for a further order of 2 Globaleye aircraft.
+In connection with Sweden's support package 16 to Ukraine, the Government decided in June 2024 to procure an additional S 106 Globaleye.
+With a third S 106, the Swedish Armed Forces will significantly increase the operational capability.
 Specifications: Length 30.3 m Wingspan 28.7 m Height 7.8 m Empty weight 26,310 kg Max. takeoff weight 45,135 kg Max. flight altitude 15,545 m Engines 2 x Rolls-Royce BR710 A2-20 turbofan Max. speed 935 km/h Range 11,110 km Image:

 xxxxx Swegen xxxxxxxxxxx